End-to-end SDK generation and publishing with Jenkins Pipelines

 sdkVersion

-Configure the specific fields for each package manager:
+Configure details for each package manager:

 - TypeScript